benoitcoulombelab/genefinder/README.md

 Gene Finder
 ====================

-Finds genes based on a list of GIs.
+Finds genes based on a list of protein ids.